waylaidwanderer/node-chatgpt-api/README.md

 # ChatGPT API

->  A ChatGPT implementation using the official ChatGPT model via OpenAI's API.
+>  A ChatGPT implementation with support for Bing's GPT-4 version of ChatGPT, plus the official ChatGPT model via OpenAI's API.
+Available as a Node.js module, REST API server, and CLI app.

 [![NPM](https://img.shields.io/npm/v/@waylaidwanderer/chatgpt-api.svg)](https://www.npmjs.com/package/@waylaidwanderer/chatgpt-api)
 [![npm](https://img.shields.io/npm/dt/@waylaidwanderer/chatgpt-api)](https://www.npmjs.com/package/@waylaidwanderer/chatgpt-api)
 [![MIT License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/waylaidwanderer/node-chatgpt-api/blob/main/LICENSE)
 [![GitHub Repo stars](https://img.shields.io/github/stars/waylaidwanderer/node-chatgpt-api)](https://github.com/waylaidwanderer/node-chatgpt-api/)

-This is an implementation of [ChatGPT](https://chat.openai.com/chat) using the official ChatGPT raw model, `text-chat-davinci-002`.
+This is an implementation of [ChatGPT](https://chat.openai.com/chat), with support for Bing's GPT-4 version of ChatGPT, plus the official ChatGPT raw model, `text-chat-davinci-002`.

+#### About Bing's GPT-4 version of ChatGPT
+An experimental client for Bing's GPT-4 version of ChatGPT is available in [`BingAIClient`](src/BingAIClient.js).
+It works much like ChatGPT, but it's powered by GPT-4 instead of GPT-3.
+For more information on its capabilities and limitations, see [this Reddit comment](https://www.reddit.com/r/ChatGPT/comments/10xjda1/comment/j7snwxx/?utm_source=reddit&utm_medium=web2x&context=3).

+#### About `text-chat-davinci-002`
 The model name `text-chat-davinci-002-20230126` was briefly leaked while I was  inspecting the network requests made by the official ChatGPT website, and I discovered that it works with the [OpenAI API](https://beta.openai.com/docs/api-reference/completions). **Usage of this model currently does not cost any credits.**

 As far as I'm aware, I was the first one who discovered this, and usage of the model has since been implemented in libraries like [acheong08/ChatGPT](https://github.com/acheong08/ChatGPT).

 The previous version of this library that used [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) is still available on [the `archive/old-version` branch](https://github.com/waylaidwanderer/node-chatgpt-api/tree/archive/old-version).

-By itself, the model does not have any conversational support, so this library uses a cache to store conversations and pass them to the model as context.
+By itself, the model does not have any conversational support, so `ChatGPTClient` uses a cache to store conversations and pass them to the model as context.
 This allows you to have persistent conversations with ChatGPT in a nearly identical way to the official website.

 # Table of Contents
    * [Features](#features)